Pay for College

 D.C.
 College Access Program (DC-CAP) Last Dollar Awards

-Provides college “last dollar” award scholarships of up to $2,000 per year (up to five years), to DC public high school students, to help make up the difference between a student’s resources, financial aid and actual college expenses.
+Provides college “last dollar” award scholarships of up to $2,070 per year (up to five years), to graduates of DC public high school students or public charter schools, to help make up the difference between a student’s resources, financial aid and actual college expenses.

-You must be a graduate of a DC Public High School from 2001 to the present.
+Who is Eligible?
+You must be a graduate of a DC Public High School or public charter high school from 2009 to the present.

 How Do I Apply?

-• Complete the FAFSA, DC TAG & DC LEAP Applications
+- Complete the FAFSA and DC TAG Applications

 In addition to the various ways students may receive assistance in paying for college, the college recognizes the importance of financial literacy for its students.
 Financial literacy involves skills such as budgeting, avoiding credit card debt, managing student loans, saving, internet commerce, and identity protection.
 The college strives to provide various programs, publications, and credit and noncredit courses to assist students in acquiring this important information.